 There are a wide variety of Pacific Northwest Natives that can be grown by planting cuttings directly into the ground or into a pot.
-We have described a few below along with a link to product listings for that plant.
-For more information on how to propagate these hardwood cuttings, visit our journal entry on Propagating Trees and Shrubs from Hardwood Cuttings.
+We have described a few below along with a link to the product listings for that plant.
+For more information on how to propagate these hardwood cuttings, visit our post on Propagating Trees and Shrubs from Hardwood Cuttings.

 Black Cottonwood is a fast growing tree native to the northwest United States and British Columbia.
 It is the largest Poplar species in North and South America growing to a height of 100-150 ft.
 It grows best in riparian or wetland environments and once established can form large colonies.
 In drier areas it is restricted to streambeds and next to ponds.

 Hooker willows are small trees growing up to 26ft.
 They are native to the American northwest coast.
 They tend to grow in places such as beaches, marshes, floodplains, and canyons.
 The catkins of the Hooker Willow can grow to be quite long.

 MacKenzie willow is most commonly found in the interior Pacific Northwest and Canada.
 It is generally found in drier areas east of the cascades.
 It grows to 6 to 30 feet tall and is relatively long lived.
 It can be used for revegetation or restoration in native areas and is also a source of food for many herbivores.

 The Pacific Willow is generally a short lived shrub or tree but can become very tall at up to 60 ft.
 Like many willows it prefers locations next to bodies of water at low to mid elevations.
 It is commonly used for stabilizing stream banks and has a history of being used for medicinal purposes.